amanpatel-dev/amanpatel-dev/README.md

 - 👀 I’m interested in creating fantastic 🕸🕸websites

-- 🌱 I’m currently learning react and laravel
+- 🌱 I’m currently learning react

-- 💞️ I’m looking to collaborate on laravel projects
+- 💞️ I’m looking to collaborate on Javascript projects

 - 📫 How to reach me https://www.linkedin.com/in/amanpatel-dev/